 How will honorees be recognized?

-IBJ will publish a special section in print and online on Aug.
-6, 2021, with photos and information about each of the honorees.
+IBJ will recognized the honorees at an event on August 2 and publish a special section in print and online on Aug.
+5, 2022.

 Can I nominate myself?